Kuai San Dian Xin at Ang Mo Kio

 Like most people, I can’t resist visiting a cheap dim sum joint ‘cause it allows me to pile baskets of steamed goodness without going broke.
 One of these joints is Kuai San Dian Xin that’s famous for their $1.30 dim sum.
 That’s right, everything on their menu costs $1.30, which means calculating your bill is a simple matter of multiplication.

-They’ve recently opened their third outlet at Ang Mo Kio that operates 24 hours, allowing you to get your fix all day, err day.
+They’ve recently opened an outlet at Ang Mo Kio that operates 24 hours, allowing you to get your fix all day, err day.
 We paid a visit to find out which items are the ones worth getting during your next dim sum run.

 The $1.30 menu here comprises over 30 items, including old-school favourites such as spring rolls, char siew pao, and prawn dumplings.

 The fried prawn dumpling set came with two pieces of the crispy treat, along with a dollop of mayonnaise.
 The fish paste inside was flavourful, and the single prawn in the dumpling gave it texture.

 The fried carrot cake was nicely fried—boasting a crispy exterior and soft interior.
 As we bit into it, we could taste traces of hae bee hiam which gave it some lingering umami.

 The chicken feet had a slightly tough skin which was expected.
 The sauce was nothing much to shout about, with mildly sweet and savoury notes.
 That being said, we were disappointed that we couldn’t taste the black beans which would have helped elevate the flavour.